autocorr/faust_line_imaging/docs/source/userguide.rst

    full_config = ImageConfig.from_name('CB68', '244.936GHz_CS')
    chunked_configs = full_config.duplicate_into_chunks()
    problematic_config = chunked_configs.get_chunk_from_channel(238)

    # Add a fourth scale to the seed mask generation using a Gaussian
    # kernel with a FWHM of 5 arcsec.
 The default scales are 0 (unsmoothed),
    # 1, and 3 arcsec.
    problematic_config.mask_ang_scales = [0, 1, 3, 5]  # arcsec

    # The default significance threshold applied to each scale is 5 sigma,
    # here we use 4 sigma.
    problematic_config.make_seed_mask(sigma=4.0)
    # Re-run the deconvolution using the new seed mask.
    problematic_config.clean_line(ext='clean')
-   # ^ The casaviewer will appear for manual masking.
-Identify the channel
-   #   with the offending emission (the channel indices will now be of the chunk)
-   #   and draw an addition to the mask.
-Often times it suffices to select
-   #   the "blue rightward arrow" icon immediately if the emission is faint.

    chunked_configs.postprocess(ext='clean')

 Inconsistent masking from varying noise